KenzieAcademy-Students/kenziecart-app-karenschick/README.md

 Questions/Notes:

 coupon codes:
--lost on how to create the coupons route...
+-lost on how to create the coupons endpoint...
--what value do i use Form Control in index.js
+-what value do i use in Form Control in CartSumary.js -where do i get payload from?

+-how do i get the discount and code to apply_coupon? create payload (still not sure where that comes from), then create varaibles in the case for action.payload.couponCode, action.payload.couponDiscount

+-do i use updatedCart in apply_coupon?? is that why we made the variable global? cody's response: I suggested that you use var because you needed to use the updatedCart variable in multiple switch cases.
+Since switch cases are not inherently scoped, the variable would be accessible anywhere in the reducer function.

+attempted code for APPLY_COUPON
+// if (couponDiscount) {
+    //   const discountCartTotal = calculateCartTotal(nextCart) * couponDiscount;
+    //   return {
+    //     ...state,
+    //     cart: nextCart,
+    //     itemCount: state.itemCount,
+    //     cartTotal: discountCartTotal,
+    //   };
+    // } else {
+    //   return {
+    //     ...state,
+    //   };
+    // }

 alternate currency support:
 -how do i build handleToggleCurrency in header?